soijebor/PyBer_Analysis/README.md

 * Description of Approach
   * Build percentage of rides by city type pie chart
 * Technical Steps
-1. Get the percentage of rides by city type using groupby() and sum() function from the mrged dataframe from the analysis performed in the challenge
+1. Get the percentage of rides by city type using groupby() and sum() function from the merged dataframe from the analysis performed in the challenge
 2.Using the object-oriented interface method, plot the percentage of rides by city type pie chart using plt.subplot